werywjw/SEP-CVDL/README.md

 ./script_csv.sh
 ```

-## How to run the script `evaluation.py` to generate an Explainable AI video from a given video path or a camera stream? 🥹 📹
+## How to run the script to generate an XAI video from a given video path or a camera stream? 🥹 📹

 Run one of the following commands:
 ```
-python3 evaluation.py -h
+python3 script_video.py -h

-python3 evaluation.py -s camera
+python3 script_video.py -s camera
-python3 evaluation.py -s video -i <video-path>
+python3 script_video.py -s video -i 'video/video.mp4'
 ```

 ## How does our video look like?

 ![](./video/v1.gif)

-## How to test the live Demo with camera?
+## How to test the live Demo with camera (old version)?

 Run the following command:
 ```
-python3 livecam.py
+python3 eval_livecam.py
 ```

 Exit via `control` + `C`.

 ## Q&A

-### Where is our final report 📄?
+### Where is our paper (final report) 📄?

-### Where are our slides 🎥?
+### Where are our presentation slides 🎥?

 On [goolge docs](https://docs.google.com/presentation/d/14AazB5FY5jLyB5-9R6Ix7LoMX8yNR_illDAaYDCm8_s/edit#slide=id.g2b4d85efaed_0_31).
 The shared link is available [here](https://docs.google.com/presentation/d/14AazB5FY5jLyB5-9R6Ix7LoMX8yNR_illDAaYDCm8_s/edit?usp=sharing).